 Gasbuddy is another one of our favorite sites to help us find gas and check gas prices.
 It might be tempting when checking gas prices to decide to go out of your way to save a few pennies.
-When traveling those few pennies can add up.
-Keep in mind, most times you will be traveling off the beaten path, and depending on how far out of your way you are traveling, those pennies may not add up to very much.
+When traveling, those few pennies can add up.
+Keep in mind that you will be traveling off the beaten path most times, and depending on how far out of your way you are traveling, those pennies may not add up to very much.

 6 | Double-checking your insurance

 I always double-check with my car insurance before any long road trip.
 It helps me make sure I’m covered and know what my coverage is when out of state.
 Sometimes when using your car insurance out of your home state, the insurance company may have a different way of contacting them.